-In late December, director of Sasaki’s Shanghai office, Dou Zhang, ASLA, SITES AP, attended “Involve & Evolve” Urban Sustainable Planning Panel hosted by USGBC in Shanghai.
+In late December, co-director of Sasaki’s Shanghai office, Dou Zhang, ASLA, SITES AP, attended “Involve & Evolve” Urban Sustainable Planning Panel hosted by USGBC in Shanghai.
 With 2030 UN Sustainable Development Goals (SDGs) as the background, USGBC invited Zhang as an expert in sustainable planning and design to share her rich practice experience.

 Zhang employed Luohu Streetscape Renovation as an example of how landscape can contribute in the urban renewal process.
 She states that through systematic thinking, design can be a good influence on decisions.
 In the context of sustainable planning, landscape design should have a flexible framework to accommodate future changing needs.
 The process, Zhang suggests, should start with a blueprint and collaborate with multiple government agencies.